zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/hascolumntype-method.md

     }
 }
 ```
-This example is taken from the [AdventureWorks sample database](https://msftdbprodsamples.codeplex.com/) for SQL server provided by Microsoft.
+This example is taken from the [AdventureWorks sample database](https://msftdbprodsamples.codeplex.com/) for SQL Server provided by Microsoft.

 Finally, the `HasColumnType` method can be used in instances where you might have used the EF 6 `HasPrecision` fluent API method, which has not been carried over to EF Core ([yet](https://github.com/dotnet/efcore/issues/11614)):